 Confidential Information, Contractors and Trading Partners

-In your business dealings with a contractor or a potential trading partner, such as a licensee or a distributor, you may need to disclose confidential information, either to discuss commercialisation of such information or in the on-going conduct of related business.
+In business dealings with a contractor or a potential trading partner, such as a licensee or a distributor, you may need to disclose confidential information, either to discuss commercialisation of such information or in the on-going conduct of related business.
 The information concerned may, for example, include innovative product ideas, know-how, lists of customers or corporate strategy.
-You will wish to ensure that such information is not used in an unauthorised manner.
+You will not wish such information to be used in an unauthorised manner.

 Creating an Obligation of Confidentiality: To ensure that the recipient is obliged to keep the information secret, the recipient must be placed under an obligation of confidentiality.
 Normally, a specific written confidentiality agreement or a term in a wider contract should record the disclosure and the nature and extent of the confidentiality obligation.
 Failing a written agreement, written evidence of an oral agreement is a (poor) second-best.
 Unless a time is stated, the obligation lasts as long as the information is, in fact, confidential.